OdyOSG/KOIOS/README.md

 ## Usage

-Users may simply replace the relevant information in the userScript.R file, or may utilize the package according to the following workflow:
+Users may simply run KOIOS according to the following commands, replacing the relevant information:

     library(KOIOS)